petriLan/theme-skeletor/README.md

 This method is when you create your new theme / project for a new client.
 Tested with Vagrant, should also work with Docker

+Note, you can also setup customer project with one-liner if you prefer:
+`yo @redandblue/redandblue:wordpress --base="Seravo/wordpress" --project="redandbluefi/theme-skeletor"`

 1.  `npm install -g yo @redandblue/generator-redandblue`
 2.  `yo @redandblue/redandblue:wordpress`
 3.  `cd htdocs/wp-content/themes/theme-skeletor`